kasmtech/KasmOS-KDE-Desktop/README.md

 Add and remove favourite apps using GUI.
 Drag & drop to add, right-click click "Remove from Favorites" to remove.

-To save favourite changes in git, use `make save-favourites`, then commit files staged by it.
+To save favourite changes in git, use `make save-favorites`, then commit files staged by it.